Knowledge Level: Beginner

 In case the rider ahead needs to brake, don’t follow their rear wheel directly.
 It’s perfectly acceptable and you’ll get the same drafting benefit from riding six inches either side of it.
 However it’s essential that you don’t overlap their rear wheel as any sudden movements by them will be likely to bring both of your down.

-Make sure both you and you’re bike are prepared
+Make sure both you and your bike are prepared

 Ensure your bike is well maintained as misfiring gears or poor brakes can make you a liability in a bunch.
 Carry suitable spares, clothing and some of your own food and drink so that you are self reliant.